 Habitat and Ecology

-This species is known from humid páramo, but it is also suspected to occur in the upper limits of cloud forest.
-Individuals were found at night in a small pool, 50cm deep, and on rocks in a river, and in páramo on rocks, in crevices, on the ground, and in moss adjacent to streams.
-Reproduction is presumed to be by larval development in the streams.
+It is known from humid puna, elfin forest and scrubland edges (A. Catenazzi pers. comm.
+January 2011), and has also been reported from Polylepis forests [R. Gutiérrez pers. comm. on iNaturalist observation http://www.inaturalist.org/observations/219132 (Accessed: September 9, 2013)].
+At Acjanaco it also occurs in the upper limits of cloud forest.
+Individuals have been found at night in a small pool, 50 cm deep, on rocks in a stream, and in puna on rocks, in crevices, on the ground, and in moss adjacent to streams.
+Reproduction is by larval development in streams.